FinnReilly/Aspector/README.md

     ...
 }
 `````````````

+> [IMPORTANT]
+>
+> The method you decorate must be present on an interface which is registered in your dependency injection container.
+Other methods will not be affected by the use of these attributes.

 Next, in `Program` add **Aspector**'s services to the Dependency Injection container, before the call to `WebApplicationBuilder.Build` but *after* registering your application's services:

 `````````````